In Living Colour: Seventrees 1969

 This particular one, was in my collection and I gave that original to a friend:

-This today would be called a 'Donihoo', for it was created to be like his original concept and indeed Seventrees made them for Donihoo himself to sell as promoted by Jeff Cooper who was an officer in Paris' company (!).
-As was Bob Zwirz who promoted Paris' new brand.
+This today would be called a 'Donihoo', for this model was created for him to suit his original concept and Seventrees even made them for Donihoo himself to sell.
+It was promoted by Jeff Cooper who was an officer in Paris' company (!).
+As was writer Bob Zwirz who promoted Paris' new brand in two feature articles in gun mags that I know of.

-This, though, is the Angell design that was preferred over the Donihoo by writer Mason Williams, who was advising Paris in the late 1960s.
+This, though, is the Angell design that was preferred over the Donihoo by writer Mason Williams, who was advising Paris in the mid-1960s.
 He created this catalog for Paris and wanted to be appointed a director of Paris' company, too.
 A very commonplace part of today's Seventrees collections.

-The comment about 'absence of leather at the root of the trigger guard' was claimed as original to Bruce Nelson; but it was Paris who inspired all of Bruce's designs (Bruce was my predecessor at Bianchi Holsters).
-Compared to a Myres this was a big improvement!
+The comment about 'absence of leather at the root of the trigger guard' was claimed as original to Bruce Nelson; but it was Paris who inspired all of Bruce's designs.
+Did Bruce imagine that somehow Paris and his designer Bob Angell had heard of him, much less the holsters that Bruce was making on the West coast without ANY publicity?

-The holster was patented and the patent images almost literally 'filled in the blank' caused by a hole being punched through the retention system of the holster on the catalog page.
-The hole seems like a clever marketing gimmick but more likely was done with a leather punch when Paris' patent attorney saw it!
+The holster was patented and the patent's images almost literally 'filled in the blank' caused by a hole being punched through the retention system of the holster on the catalog page.
+The hole seems like a clever marketing gimmick -- looks like a .38 bullet hole -- but more likely was done with a leather punch when Paris' patent attorney saw it!
 It's not a shoulder holster; it is clipped to the shirt itself, and 'wherever'.

 Galco nee Jackass copied this holster of Seventrees' so exactly that one needs to see the mark to tell them apart.